vcsjones/AzureSignTool/README.md

 * `--azure-key-vault-url` [short: `-kvu`, required: yes]: A fully qualified URL of the key vault with the certificate that will be used for signing.
 An example value might be `https://my-vault.vault.azure.net`.

+* `--azure-key-vault-managedidentity` [short: `-kvm`, required: possibly]: Set this flag to utilize either your implicit Azure Identity or a Managed Identity.
+Set only this flag, or one of `--azure-key-vault-client-id` `--azure-key-vault-client-accesstoken` parameters

 * `--azure-key-vault-client-id` [short: `-kvi`, required: possibly]: This is the client ID used to authenticate to Azure, which will be used to generate an access token.
 This parameter is not required if an access token is supplied